“Hope is the thing with feathers / That perches in the soul / And sings the tune without the words / And never stops at all.” Emily Dickinson

 Once I am there I know something has shifted in me, but I can't articulate what it is or what it means.
 And then I went to Madrid and saw Fransisco de Goya paintings in real life and something clicked.

 I saw his early ‘cartoons’ of ordinary Madrileños in the countryside, relaxed, off-guard, playing, drinking, eating.
 Blue skies and open, innocent faces:

 Then I saw the enormous ‘Los Fusilamientos del 2 de Mayo de 1808’.
 A scene depicting the death by firing squad of civilians who had attempted to defend Madrid from the French in the war for independence:

 Then I went to the ‘Black Room’.
 A series of paintings that Goya did towards the end of his life, having witnessed the atrocities of war.
 He painted them across the walls of his house.
 Despair, grief, fear, desperation fills the space, pours off the canvas.
 The atmosphere is thick with it.
 It prickled my pores, filled my lungs, squeezed my heart.
 My body sat down and tears streamed down my face.

 At the end of the room, there is one painting that doesn’t quite fit.
 It has an orangey hue, and two thirds down the canvas, there is the muzzle of a grey dog lifting itself up over a brown wave.
-The dog is clearly drowning, but it’s face is looking up towards towards a person, maybe, that we can’t see off the edge of the canvas.
-The look on the dog's face is one of hope.
+The dog is clearly drowning, but its face is looking up towards towards a person, maybe, that we can’t see.
+To me, the look on the dog's face is one of hope.

 And this is it, isn’t it?
-Hope doesn't stop us from drowning, but maybe it makes this moment more bearable.
+Hope wont stop us from drowning, wont end the war, wont stop children getting sick and dying, wont cure cancer or Alzheimers, but it can make this moment more bearable...